MonDesa/landslide-external-server/README.md

 docker-compose up -d
 ```

-This command runs both the Mosquitto broker and the Go HTTP server in detached mode.
+This command runs both the Mosquitto broker and the Go MQTT backend in detached mode.

 To stop the containers, use: